For point of sale your Adyen account has three levels:

 - One or more merchant accounts under your company account.
 You receive settlements and reports at the merchant account-level.

-- One or more stores under each merchant account.
+- One or more stores (store IDs) under each merchant account.
 These represent your physical store locations, and are used to process point of sale transactions.
-Each Adyen payment terminal is associated with a store.
+It is also possible to use merchant accounts to represent physical stores.

-Although payments are processed through payment terminals and stores, your transactions will be settled at the merchant account-level.
+Although payments are processed through payment terminals and stores, your transactions are paid out at the merchant account-level.

 Step 1: Determine account structure

 You may want to use a simple account structure while you are building your test integration.
 But it is important to finalize the account structure that best represents your business before you go live.
-If you need help determining an account structure, contact our POS Support Team team.
+If you need help determining an account structure, contact our POS Support Team.

 After you've determined an account structure, request one or more merchant accounts.